 The Kabul Book Fair was held in celebration of World Book Day

-The Afghanistan Economic and Legal Studies Organization (AELSO), in collaboration with Bakhtar University, the White Assembly, and several publishing partners, brought authors, researchers, university professors, and curious minds at the Kabul Book Fair which was a vibrant space for sharing ideas, stories, and a collective love for learning.
-At the fair, speakers shared heartfelt reflections on the power of books, calling them “the key to awareness, enlightenment, creation, and the advancement of societies.”
-They spoke of books as timeless carriers of experience that connect generations, shape cultural values, and raise literacy.
-Books, they said, aren’t just for reading; they’re essential for growth and understanding in any society.
+The Afghanistan Economic and Legal Studies Organization (AELSO) and The White Assembly, in collaboration with Bakhtar University and several publisher who are our partners, brought together authors, researchers, university professors, and curious minds at the Kabul Book Fair — a vibrant space for sharing ideas, stories, and a collective love for learning of the values of peace, dignity, and freedom.

 One highlight of the fair was the debut of Development with Dignity, a book that many see as a game-changer for Afghanistan’s growth.
 Experts and development institutions underscored the importance of implementing their ideas within the country’s development programs.
 The event itself felt like a big conversation, with authors, publishers, professors, and young readers all sharing their thoughts on how we can build a brighter future together.